-Global effects, such as diameter changes, large convective cells, the differential rotation of the Sun's interior and the solar dynamo at the base of the convective zone, can probably produce variations in the total irradiance or, at least, correlate with these variations associated, during maximum, with the changing emission of bright faculae and the magnetic network.
-The aim of these correlations is double: on one side prediction and on the other explanation of the past history of climate, like the Maunder minimum period.
+terrestrial climate.
+Some evidences of correlations exist between surface temperature changes and solar activity.
+Global effects, such as diameter changes, large convective cells, the differential rotation of the Sun's interior and the solar dynamo at the base of the convective zone, can probably produce variations in the total irradiance, and therefore correlations.
+The use of these correlations is double: on one side prediction and on the other explanation of the past history of climate, like the Maunder minimum period.

-To establish long-term links and trends between solar variability and climate changes, it is necessary to achieve not only high precision but also absolute measurements, what the diameter measurements of PICARD shall bring.
+To establish long-term links and trends between solar variability and climate changes, it is necessary to achieve not only high precision but also absolute measurements.
+This is what the diameter measurements of PICARD shall bring.
 Further, this high precision allows "instantaneous" monitoring of the diameter changes, i.e., with a proper orbit for the microsatellite, oscillations and, in particular, the gravity modes.